cmolodo/covid-19/README.md

 Live data entered as of 2020-03-15, backfilled using JHU data and WaybackMachine archive snapshots.

-Massachusetts stopped reported hospitalization numbers on 2020-04-14.
+Massachusetts reported no hospitalization numbers on 2020-04-14, switched to per hospital census in a separate report on 2020-04-15.

+Massachusetts started providing per-city cases on 2020-04-15, with previous day's numbers.

 Until 2020-04-02, Dukes and Nantucket county cases were combined into a single figure.
 As of 2020-04-02, they were split.
 Separate numbers for each county were backfilled based on information from Martha's Vineyard and Nantucket hospital patient reports.
 However, it appears that the state figures lag behind the local figures, as the combined reported cases are higher than the totals reported by the state.
 Per-county numbers have been trimmed to match the state totals.